-57 Animal ethics
+Animal ethics

-The experimental protocol for this study was reviewed and approved by the Institutional Animal Care 59 and Use Committee of Chungnam National University, Daejeon, South Korea (approval #: 202006A-CNU-090).
+The experimental protocol for this study was reviewed and approved by the Institutional Animal Care and Use Committee of Chungnam National University, Daejeon, Korea (approval #: 202006A-CNU-090).

-61 Experimental animals, design, and diets
+Experimental animals, design, and diets

-62 A total of 160 pigs [(Landrace \times Yorkshire) \times Duroc; initial average body weight (BW) = 28.17 \pm 3.03 63 kg] were assigned to one of five dietary treatments (4 pigs/pen; 8 replicates/treatment) in a randomized completely 64 block design (block = initial BW and sex).
-Dietary treatments were 1) a non-Se fortified diet based on corn and 65 soybean meal (CON), 2) CON + 0.3 ppm ISe (ISe3), 3) CON + 0.5 ppm ISe (ISe5), 4) CON + 0.3 ppm OSe 66 (OSe3), and 5) CON + 0.5 ppm OSe (OSe5).
-The basal diet was formulated according to the nutritional 67 requirements of growing and finishing pigs, except for Se [17] (Table 1).
-This study was conducted on two phase 68 feeding programs, with the grower phase from experimental day 1 to 49 and the finisher phase from experimental 69 day 50 to 98.
-The ISe and OSe products (sodium selenite, 1,000 ppm; Se-yeast, 1,000 ppm, Sel-plex, respectively) 70 were obtained from commercial suppliers (Daone Chemical Co., Ltd., South Korea; Alltech Korea Co., Ltd., 71 South Korea, respectively).
-Diets were provided in mash form, and pigs had ad libitum access to the feed and 72 water throughout the study.
-All pigs were housed in same sized pen where ambient temperature, humidity, and 73 lighting program were automatically controlled.
+A total of 160 pigs ([Landrace × Yorkshire] × Duroc; initial average body weight [BW] = $28.17 \pm 3.03$ kg) were assigned to one of five dietary treatments (4 pigs/pen; 8 replicates/treatment) in a randomized complete block design (block = initial BW and sex).
+Dietary treatments were 1) a non-Se-fortified diet based on corn and soybean meal (CON), 2) CON + 0.3 ppm ISe (ISe3), 3) CON + 0.5 ppm ISe (ISe5), 4) CON + 0.3 ppm OSe (OSe3), and 5) CON + 0.5 ppm OSe (OSe5).
+The experimental diet was formulated according to the nutritional requirements of growing and finishing pigs, except for Se [17] (Table 1).
+This study was conducted on two phase feeding programs, with the grower phase from experimental day 1 to 49 and the finisher phase from experimental day 50 to 98.
+The ISe and OSe products (sodium selenite, 1,000 ppm; Se-yeast, 1,000 ppm, Sel-plex, respectively) were obtained from commercial suppliers (Daone Chemical, Siheung, Korea; Alltech Korea, Seoul, Korea, respectively).
+Diets were provided in mash form, and pigs had ad libitum access to the feed and water throughout the study.
+All pigs were housed in same sized pen where ambient temperature, humidity, and lighting program were automatically controlled.

-75 Data and sample collection
+Data and sample collection

-76 BW of individual pigs and feed residuals in the feeder after supply were weighed and recorded on a pen 77 basis at the end of each phase to calculate average daily gain (ADG), average daily feed intake (ADFI), and gain 78 to feed ratio (G:F, feed efficiency).
-Blood samples were randomly selected from six pigs per dietary treatment 79 and collected from the jugular vein of pigs using 10 mL serum tubes (BD Vacutainer Systems, Franklin Lakes, 80 NJ, USA) at the end of each phase.
-The collected blood samples were centrifuged at 3,000 rpm for 15 minutes at 81 4°C to obtain serum samples and stored at -80°C for further blood analysis.
-On the last day of study, one pig per 82 pen with a BW similar to market weight was individually weighed, recorded, and transferred to a commercial 83 slaughterhouse (FarmStory Hannaeng LPC, South Korea).
-The day before slaughter, pigs had completely 84 restricted access to feed for 12 hours before slaughter but had been allowed access to water.
-The slaughter process 85 and carcass characteristics were conducted according to the conventional procedures of the Korea Institute for 86 Animal Products Quality Evaluation (KAPE).
-After dividing the carcass into two parts, the liver and kidney were 87 collected before the evisceration process.
-Pork loins (longissimus muscles) were collected from near the 10th ribs 88 on the right side of the carcass for further analysis.
-The collected tissue and loin samples were stored at -20°C 89 until Se concentration analysis.
-Carcass characteristics were evaluated using hot carcass weight, and backfat 90 thickness.
+BW of individual pigs and feed residuals in the feeder after supply were weighed and recorded on a pen basis at the end of each phase to calculate average daily gain (ADG), average daily feed intake (ADFI), and gain to feed ratio ([G:F], feed efficiency).
+Blood samples were randomly collected from six pigs per dietary treatment via the jugular vein of pigs using 10 mL serum tubes (BD Vacutainer Systems, Franklin Lakes, NJ, USA) at the end of each phase.
+The collected blood samples were centrifuged at 3,000 × g for 15 minutes at 4°C to obtain serum samples and stored at -80°C for further blood analyses.
+On the last day of the study, one pig per pen with a BW similar to market weight was individually weighed, recorded, and transferred to a commercial slaughterhouse (FarmStory Hannaeng LPC, Seoul, Korea).
+The day before slaughter, pigs had completely restricted